WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: break up into small parts, typically as the result of impact or decay. 分裂成小部分，通常是由于撞击或腐烂的结果。

+- dismiss

+  1. verb: order or allow to leave; send away. _"she dismissed the taxi at the corner of the road"_

+     - remove from employment or office, typically on the grounds of unsatisfactory performance. _"the prime minister dismissed five members of his cabinet"_

+     - (of a group assembled under someone's authority) disperse. _"he told his company to dismiss"_

+     - (CRICKET) end the innings of (a batter or team). _"Australia were dismissed for 118"_

+  2. verb: treat as unworthy of serious consideration. _"it would be easy to dismiss him as all brawn and no brain"_

+     - deliberately cease to think about. _"he suspected a double meaning in her words, but dismissed the thought"_

+     - (LAW) refuse further hearing to (a case). _"the judge dismissed the case for lack of evidence"_

 - disparage

   1. verb: regard or represent as being of little worth. 认为或代表没有价值，即贬低。